A little while ago I got the chance to sit down and have a chat with Stephen Clark who is the Product Manager for GARDENA Australia.

 Garden design is changing with the size of the average block decreasing and house designs always changing, so the equipment and products used need to be adapted to suit the new trends in gardening.

 There are a lot more trends in the way gardens are set up – pots, bricked in raised beds and so on which is changing the way irrigation systems are designed and set up, as different zones have different watering needs.
+(Don’t miss our in-depth guide on garden irrigation kits for more info.)

 In some areas in particular, tanks are being installed and becoming popular moreso than mains water pressure systems so we need to be sure to design products with these trends in mind as well.